 Secured Cards Are Expensive

 Unfortunately, secured credit cards can be expensive.
 Many banks charge hefty application and processing fees in addition to an annual fee.
-Also, the interest rate on secured credit cards can be close to 18% to 20%; and your deposited money will only earn the rate that the credit union or bank pays on its savings accounts, which currently may be less than 1%.
+Also, the interest rate on secured credit cards may be as much as 20% or so; and your deposited money will earn, at most, the rate that the credit union or bank pays on its savings accounts, which currently may be less than 1%.

 Some banks have eliminated the grace period—that is, interest on your balance begins to accrue on the date you charge, not 21 days later.
 If you find a card with a grace period and pay your bill in full each month, you can avoid the interest charges.